onmyway133/PushNotifications/README.md

 - `PushNotitication` is an app used for testing push notifications on iOS and Android
 - Support macOS
+- Support using `certificate` and `token` for authentication with APNS

 ## How to install